hadley/adv-r/Subsetting.md

 ### Missing/out of bounds indices

+`[` and `'[[` also differ slightly in their behaviour when the index is out of bounds (OOB), e.g. trying to extract the fifth element of a length four vector, missing, or `NULL`.
+Generally, it's preferable to use a function that throws an error when the input is incorrect so that mistakes aren't silently ignored.

 | Operator | Index      | Atomic      | List          |
 |----------|------------|-------------|---------------|
 | `[`      | OOB        | `NA`        | `list(NULL)`  |